EG’2021 will feature four exquisite keynotes! The speakers will be:

 Carol O’Sullivan, Trinity College Dublin

-Tentative title: “Human Perception bites Mixed Reality – what new problems need to be solved?”
+Title: “Human Perception bites Mixed Reality – what new problems need to be solved?”

 Carol O’Sullivan is the Professor of Visual Computing in Trinity College Dublin.
 From 2013-2016 she was a Senior Research Scientist at Disney Research in Los Angeles, and spent a sabbatical year as Visiting Professor in Seoul National University from 2012-2013.
 Her research interests include Graphics and Perception, Computer Animation, Crowd and Human simulation.
 She served as Editor in Chief for the ACM Transactions on Applied Perception from 2006-2012 and she organized Eurographics’2005 in Dublin, among others.
 She is the Technical Papers Chair for ACM SIGGRAPH Asia 2021.
 She was elected a fellow of Trinity College in 2003 and of Eurographics in 2007.